Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/cfop.md

 ### F2L-a

 Find a pair of 2C and 3C pieces.
-Find a way to bring them onto the P slice using easy intuitve setups.
+Find a way to bring them onto the P slice using easy intuitive setups.
 Now, you should be able to pair them up using "normal" looking 3×3×3 moves.

 Repeat this until you have solved all 12 2c3c pairs of F2L-a.